 Of course, your ceiling lighting doesn’t have to be a showstopping affair – keeping it simple and stylish can be just what a living room needs.
 In this living room, a very simple black lampshade around a pendant light is the perfect balance to the black table below and the white walls surrounding, offering a grounding antidote to the colorful, artistic scheme across the rest of the room.

 How do I choose a ceiling light for a living room?

 Choosing a ceiling light is hugely personal, but ensuring it’s the right fit for your space can make or break a room scheme.
 First of all, consider the size of your room.
 Oversized fittings are on trend and can look great, but always ensure you have enough headspace if you intend to walk beneath.
-In smaller rooms, choose large fittings that have a lot of negative space – like sputnik chandeliers or lampshades with openings – to make sure the fixture doesn’t feel too dominating.
+In smaller rooms, choose large fittings that have a lot of negative space – like Sputnik chandeliers or lampshades with openings – to make sure the fixture doesn’t feel too dominant.

 Founder of Pooky (opens in new tab) Rohan Blacker believes measuring the height of ceiling is most crucial, as this will dictate what fixtures you can use.
 Rohan says, ‘If you have low ceilings, it’s best to avoid large, low-hanging fixtures.
 Not only do they have the effect of bringing the ceiling down into the space and making the room look smaller, they’re also at risk of getting in the way.
 If you have slightly higher ceilings, you can look at having larger more statement pieces, perhaps a chandelier or a cluster of pendants to act as a focal point within the space.’

 How much light does a ceiling light generate?